FontForge on Mac OS X

 Other sources and versions

-You can also install Daily Development Snapshots, install using Package Managers or build from source
+You can also install Development Snapshots, install using Package Managers or build from source

-- drag and drop the new FontForge.app into
+1. Drag and drop the new FontForge.app into /Applications and replace it

 Building from source